openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

 How did I did that?
 I started with a simple package in obs, changed BuildRequires to the
         set of packages I wanted to have, run **osc build armv7l standard** and after osc created chroot for me, I just took it away.
 And fixed few things after switching to it on my Transformer.
-Iâ€™m still missing some packages, but hopefully they will be available soon
+I’m still missing some packages, but hopefully they will be available soon

-â€
+”

 ### For System Administrators

-â€œ
+“

         [Wazi/Juliet Kemp: Monitoring and Dealing With Snort Alerts](http://olex.openlogic.com/wazi/2011/monitoring-and-dealing-with-snort-alerts/)

 [Snort](http://olex.openlogic.com/packages/snort), the open source intrusion detection and prevention system, is immensely powerful, but to get the most out of it, you need to configure it correctly for your own setup.
-[My previous Snort article](http://olex.openlogic.com/wazi/2011/use-profiling-to-improve-snort-performance/) looked at Snortâ€™s own performance monitoring provision and how to use it to tune Snort to get the best throughput at the detection end.
+[My previous Snort article](http://olex.openlogic.com/wazi/2011/use-profiling-to-improve-snort-performance/) looked at Snort’s own performance monitoring provision and how to use it to tune Snort to get the best throughput at the detection end.
 Here are some performance tips for dealing well with alerts, looking at alert monitoring, streamlining false positives and genuine but frequent real positives, and logical rule optimization.

-The last article looked at monitoring rule performance â€“ that is, how well the Snort detection engine deals with the traffic it sees.
+The last article looked at monitoring rule performance – that is, how well the Snort detection engine deals with the traffic it sees.
 The next stage concerns what to do with traffic that Snort flags as suspicious: alerts of various sorts.
-I wonâ€™t go into detail about how to deal with specific alerts, but talk instead about some good Snort management practices. (...)
+I won’t go into detail about how to deal with specific alerts, but talk instead about some good Snort management practices. (...)

-â€
+”

-â€œ
+“

         [Wazi/Anatoliy A. Dimitrov: Use MySQL Replication Like an Expert to Improve Performance and Enhance Availability](http://olex.openlogic.com/wazi/2011/use-mysql-replication-like-an-expert-to-improve-performance-and-enhance-availability/)